U.S. defense chief rejects Amazon's accusations of bias in cloud contract

 SEOUL (Reuters) - U.S. Defense Secretary Mark Esper on Friday rejected any suggestion of bias in a Pentagon decision to award Microsoft Corp an up to $10 billion cloud computing contract, after Amazon.com Inc announced plans to challenge it.

-“I am confident it was conducted freely and fairly, without any type of outside influence,” Esper told a news conference in Seoul.
+“I am confident it was conducted freely and fairly, without any type of outside influence,” Esper told a news conference in Seoul, even as he noted that he had recused himself from the cloud competition.

 Amazon says that politics got in the way of a fair contracting process.
 President Donald Trump has long criticized Amazon and its founder Jeff Bezos.